sseering/book/en/installation.md

 ### macOS

-Using [homebrew](https://brew.sh/), you will need to install the "openssl" formula:
+Using [homebrew](https://brew.sh/), you will need to install the "openssl" and "cmake" using:

 ```
-brew install openssl
+brew install openssl cmake
 ```

 ## Installing from [crates.io](https://crates.io)